leangjia/blender_docs/manual/physics/rigid_body/properties/settings.rst

 Mass
    Specifies how heavy the object is and "weights" irrespective of gravity.
-   There are predefined mass preset available with the *Calculate Mass* button in the Physics tab of the Toolbar.
+   There are predefined mass preset available with *Calculate Mass* in the :menuselection:`Object --> Rigid Body` menu.

    Calculate Mass
       Automatically calculate mass values for rigid body objects based on its volume.